melsman/debs-icfp24/README.md

-This command will put you into a shell inside a directory containing the experimental infrastructure (you may also just login using the terminal window openend by QEMU).
+This command will put you into a shell inside a directory containing the experimental infrastructure (you may also just login using the terminal window opened by QEMU).
 For compiling some necessary infrastructure tools, execute the following commands:

 ```